 The last of the songs are being taught at workshops in February 18 in Ayrshire, Argyle and Bute, Perth and Kinross, Highlands and Scottish Borders.
 This year’s songs are by Karine Polwart, Alex Hodgson and Rachel Walker.
 They will be added to songs from Findlay Napier, Kim Edgar, Alyth McCormack, Eilidh Mackenzie, Dave Frances and Mairi Campbell, Rab Noakes, Eric Bogle and Penny Stone.

 Here’s a taster of all the songs.
 You can link to dropbox where you can hear them in full, along with backing tracks in some cases.
+Find out how to order a hard copy of the book here.

 A Fork in the Road by Eric Bogle